deveshgoyal1000/DevOsp-Learning-resources-/README.md

 Project-3 : Containerization Within Container
 In this Project I have used the concepts of docker to make Automation Project lanching docker-within-docker so that the Project can be easily shipped from one system to another without any problem.
 Docker Concepts are very useful for such projects when you need to send your project with complete environment of the project.

+Project-4 : CI/CD DevEnv/ProductionEnv Deployment
+In this project I have created Continous Deployment using Git, Jenkins and Docker but it more focused in automation of Developer Environment and Production Envirnoment Deployment.